ymolists/website/src/routes/guides/getting-started-with-gitpod-in-android/index.md

 # Extra Tips & tricks

 - You can use an app called [Rotation Control](https://play.google.com/store/apps/details?id=org.crape.rotationcontrol) to force landscape/auto-rotate mode for every app on Android (including your Home launcher!)
 - I'm using a $2 phone stand, it's called "Retractable L7 Phone Stand", sharing the name for reference in case you want to find something similar in your local market or online.
-Or you can use a put your phone against a book as a stand 😆
+Or you can put your phone against a book as well 😆

 Congratulations 🎉.
 Now you have set up the browser and display and connected the hardware keyboard and mouse with your Android phone.
 You can now code, build and learn seamlessly using Gitpod ⚡️.
 To get started, you can refer to the [following documentation](https://www.gitpod.io/docs/getting-started).